sa-concept-refactoring/doc/chapters/projectManagement.typ

 @approach explains how the project was approached.
 @project-plan looks into the planning of the project, including a comparative analysis between the initial plan and its effective implementation.
-Finallly, @time-tracking provides a summarized overview of the allocated working hours coupled with a reflective assessment of the time invested.
+Finally, @time-tracking provides a summarized overview of the allocated working hours coupled with a reflective assessment of the time invested.

 == Approach <approach>